Is Stress Lowering Your Sex Drive?

-My new book Sex Again: Recharging Your Libido comes out next year.
-I wrote the book because patients tell me they wish they were more interested in sex and when I ask them what they think lowers their libido they often mention stress.
+I wrote Sex Again: Recharging Your Libido because patients tell me they wish they were more interested in sex and when I ask them what they think lowers their libido they often mention stress.
 Stressed out people usually don’t feel like having sex, which is a shame really because sex is a great stress reliever.
 The relationship between sex and stress goes deep.
 Sex often becomes just one more thing on the to-do list, one more chore, one more occasion to be under pressure to perform.
 Physiologically, stress triggers a hormonal chain reaction that ultimately suppresses libido.

 Stress also causes a wide range of other physical ailments.
 And anything that dents your health is likely to dampen your sex life as well.
 Furthermore, sex is a great pressure release, and when we skimp on that we also deprive ourselves of one of the best ways we have of dealing with stress—and create a new stressor to boot.Everyone can feel stress, of course, but it tends to show up somewhat differently in women than it does in men.
 The familiar “fight or flight” response to stress is really more of a male paradigm.
 Women under stress are more likely to go into “tend and befriend” mode under duress.
 Instead of running away or violently confronting a threat, women generally respond first by protecting offspring (“tending”) and joining together in groups for mutual defense (“befriending”).
 Once upon a time, this might have meant that when a saber-toothed tiger came to call, women rounded up the children and banded together to keep them all safe.
 In today’s world, the female response is more likely to involve reaching out to a friend for support and focusing on caring for others.
 Of course, generalizations are not going apply to every single individual, but to many.